Learn Why It’s Important to Add DMARC Records for Your Business Domain

 DMARC, or ‘Domain-Based Message Authentication, Reporting, and Conformance’ is a free protocol and an open technological specification designed for email authentication.
 It is an email security tool used to protect one’s domain and authenticate emails’ safety by using DKIM (DomainKeys Identified Mail) and SPF (Sender Policy Framework) mechanisms.
-It will enable any domain owner to assure the security of their business email, websites and protect their customers and other stakeholders from threats such as spoofing, phishing, and business email compromise attacks and help you keep everything in order.
+It will enable any domain owner to assure the security of their business email, and websites and protect their customers and other stakeholders from threats such as spoofing, phishing, and business email compromise attacks, and help you keep everything in order.
 The DMARC authentication method is deployed using a DMARC TXT record.

 Implementation and Implications of a DMARC Record

 It is crucial to know the answer to the question, ‘What is a DMARC record?‘ to understand the standard implementation of a dmarc.
 A DMARC record consists of a predefined set of rules constituting the DMARC authentication setup.
 DMARC records are published in the Domain Name Services (DNSs) of the domains that want to use them.
 This is what a DMARC txt record looks like:

 The rules or policies in the DMARC DNS record included by the domain owners will apply to the emails from the domain.
 The primary purpose of the DMARC records is to allow email addresses that are essential to the organization and to help the email service provider understand and apply the DMARC approval policy against the messages that do not pass the DMARC authentication check and more.